-At the initial consultation your breasts will be examined and measured and your surgeon will discuss all aspects of the operation with you.
+At the initial consultation with your New Victoria Hospital surgeon, your breasts will be examined and measured and your surgeon will discuss all aspects of the operation with you.
 At this stage, your surgeon will assess whether breast augmentation is suitable for you and whether the operation will meet your specific needs.

 When it comes to a preferred size for your new breasts, this will be discussed in detail with you.
 Surgeons define implant size in millilitres (ml) and a typical implant may vary between 200ml and 350ml; implants do not operate in 'cup size' as bra manufacturer's definitions of size vary considerably.
 As a guide to the preferred size of breast implant, try filling a freezer bag with warm water and measuring accordingly.

 It is important that you mention to your surgeon any previous breast problems that you may have had.
-Such problems would include breast lumps, nipple discharge, breast pain, breast cancer or any other surgery you may have had on the breasts.
+Such problems would include breast lumps, nipple discharge, breast pain, breast cancer or any other breast surgery you may have had.
 You should also inform your surgeon if you have any family history of breast cancer, particularly in your mother or sisters.
-If you are on any long-term medication, if you have any allergies, if you have a tendency to bleed or bruise easily, if you have had any previous surgery, if you had any problems with local or general anaesthesia and if you have any medical ailments, tell you surgeon.
+If you are on any long-term medication, if you have any allergies, if you have a tendency to bleed or bruise easily, if you have had any previous surgery, if you had any problems with local or general anaesthesia and if you have any medical ailments, tell your surgeon.

 Where does the treatment take place?

-Your operation will take place at New Victoria Hospital.
+Your breast surgery will take place at New Victoria Hospital.
 You can usually expect to spend 1 night in hospital recovering from the operation before going home.